Why Bytebase

 • GUI - Bytebase provides a collaboration workspace for teams to manage database development tasks for all database systems.

 • API (headless) - Bytebase can go headless.
-Teams can integrate Bytebase API into their development workflow.
+Teams can leverage Bytebase API as the database operation backend and integrate with their own development workflow.

 8-in-1